pnagrodzki/documentation/README.md

 ## Licence

 The Raspberry Pi [documentation](./documentation/) is [licensed](https://github.com/raspberrypi/documentation/blob/develop/LICENSE.md) under a Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA).
 While the toolchain source code — which is everything outside of the top-level `documentation/` subdirectory — is Copyright © 2021 Raspberry Pi Ltd and licensed under the [BSD 3-Clause](https://opensource.org/licenses/BSD-3-Clause) licence.

+## Changes have been done

+So this is me messing up the Rasberry Pi documentation.
+Everyone will love it.